This list includes some of the most common questions about Verification and Reporting.

 Unsafe Impressions is a metric that eliminates overlap when counting multiple negative categories for the same impression.
 This metric considers all negative categories (except ghost sites).
 For the page in this example, the Unsafe Impressions count is one.

-Yes.
+A: Yes.
 Site and Domain level data are available through the user interface or by using an Excel export.

-There are several factors that impact whether the Sizmek engine can provide meaningful verification data.
+A: There are several factors that impact whether the Sizmek engine can provide meaningful verification data.

 Providing meaningful Verification (STR) requires that the ad server be able to “see through” to the page’s URL.
 But, the use of cross-domain, nested iFrames can prevent 3rd party ad servers from extracting URL information, resulting in no classification.